cgruver/ocp-4-17-nested-container-tech-preview/README.md

 In order to use this workspace, you need to apply some configuration changes to your OpenShift Cluster.

-__Note:__ There are two things that you must take into consideration before proceeding.
+__Note:__ There are three things that you must take into consideration before proceeding.

 1. The cluster that you apply these changes to will not be upgradable.
 This must be done on a disposable cluster.